It’s easy to lose your W-2 and just as simple to file without it.

-For most people, e-filing a tax return is pretty simple.
-You just plug in the numbers from your W-2 into the tax application, take the credits and deductions you’re entitled to, and -bam! – you’re done.
+E-filing your tax return these days is pretty straightforward.
+You just plug in the numbers on your W-2 to the online tax application, take the credits and deductions you’re entitled to, and VOILA!
 Couldn’t be simpler.

 But what happens if you don’t have a W-2?
 Suddenly things get a lot more complicated.
 Don’t worry.
-There’s steps to take to make sure you get your tax return in to the IRS.
+There are steps to take to make sure you get your tax return to the IRS.

-The first thing you should do is make every attempt to get the actual document itself.
-If your employer didn’t send you one, or sent you one that was incorrect, call them up and ask them to send you the correct form.
-It’s possible they just forgot, or sent it the the wrong address.
+First thing’s first.
+Make every attempt to get the actual document itself.
+If your employer didn’t send you one, or sent you one that was incorrect, contact them and request that they send you the right one.

-If you still don’t have it by February 14 of the tax season, it’s time to take additional action.
+Employers are required to have W-2 forms issued to their employees by January 31.
+If you still don’t have it by then, it’s time to take additional action.
 At this point you should call the IRS at 1-800-829-1040 and tell them about your missing W-2.
 They will call your employer and tell them to send you the W-2.

 If this still fails to get you a W-2, the IRS will tell you to file Form 4852 [Substitute for Form W-2, Wage and Tax Statement, or Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.].

 As stated above, you should only complete this form if you absolutely can’t get the original W-2, or if the original is incorrect.
-Once you complete Form 4852 you should submit it along with your return.
+Once you complete Form 4852 you should submit it along with your prepared tax return.

 Just as a warning, don’t attempt to avoid or evade your tax liability by improperly taking advantage of Form 4852.
 You could face some pretty severe penalties including: